Chapter 5. University-Owned Residences

 Sec.
 5–302.
 Enforcement of Contracts

-- The executive director, or the executive director’s delegate, enforces residence contracts.
+- The assistant vice president, or the assistant vice president’s delegate, enforces residence contracts.

 - The vice president is the final level of appeal in contract disputes.